-Symphony's Remuneration Committee currently comprises Shaun Robinson (Chair) and Nicolas Clavel.
-The Board considers that Shaun Robinson has sufficient relevant experience to chair the Remuneration Committee, given that he is a Chartered Certified Accountant, with over 25 years' experience in the financial operation and management oversight of a number of businesses.
+Symphony's Remuneration Committee currently comprises Nicolas Clavel (Chair) and Michael Kayser.
+The Board considers that Nicolas Clavel has sufficient relevant experience to chair the Remuneration Committee, given that has been at Symphony for 15 years, most of which being on the remuneration committee.